-Snapology is a newer spot in Plainfield where kids can learn more about engineering through building with LEGO bricks.
+Snapology in Plainfield provides an opportunity for kids to learn more about engineering through building with LEGO bricks.
 Their classes and workshops are so much fun, kids don't even realize they are learning valuable skills.

 My boys are LEGO obsessed, so I love that we can combine one of their favorite things with the academic principles I want them to learn.
 In addition to classes, they also offer camps and birthday parties.

 Keeping your body fit is just as important as keeping your mind sharp.
 When my kids get the wiggles, we like to visit Kid's Planet in Brownsburg.

 My children can climb and explore for as long as they like, and I can bring my laptop along and get a little work done!
 It's the perfect place to spend a couple of hours after a long day of learning.